CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 * Increases draw distance of NPCs
 * Increases draw distances of various misc objects and structures
 * Increases FOV to 85
-* Increases the speed of climbing ladders (needs details)
+* Increases the speed of climbing ladders by 2.5x
+* Increases jump height when walking and sprinting
 * Improves destruction by making it similar to RFG instead of everything being made of cardboard
 * Improves connection in matchmaking
 * NPCs now do the same amount of damage to each other as the player